Mel Morton: Reception

 A reporter from Evening Herald opined that the Mortons arrived into the series with a "truckload of belongings and an avalanche of noise".
 They compared their arrival to that of the Battersby family, who arrived years earlier.
 Daily Record's Steve Hendry assessed that "the family have not always struck a chord with viewers."
 Ian Wylie of Manchester Evening News said that he was not surprised that the Morton family were written out because they "failed to fit the Weatherfield jigsaw."
-He thought that Mel, Jerry and Darryl's departures were "a shame" because he had begun to like the characters.
+He thought that Mel, Jerry (Michael Starke) and Darryl's (Jonathan Dixon) departures were "a shame" because he had begun to like the characters.
 A writer from Female First branded the Mortons an "unruly clan" and described Mel as the more "responsible" twin.
 A writer from Inside Soap opined that "Mel shows none of her dad's soft-hearted approach when it comes to dealing with her mum."

 A writer from ITV.com described Mel's most memorable scenes included Wilf writing his own false obituary to improve Mel's chances of becoming a police officer and the girl-gang attack plot.
 Another Daily Record reporter branded the girl-gang violence as "shocking scenes".
 A writer from the Evening Standard described the girl-gang violence story as the show's "biggest shock yet" complete with "gratuitous" violent scenes, concluding it was a "new low" for the show.
 They noted it caused controversy with viewers complaining via online forums.
 They branded the scenes "appalling" for attempting to capitalise on fears of "happy-slapping" style attacks that were rising in the British teenage population.
 Though they applauded Coronation Street for not "shying away from controversy".